- There are lots of options for membership

 €60 for 5 lessons or bring a buddy and its 2 for €100

 Contact us on 061 361841 for further information

 Click the link to see images of or recent climbing competition and re-routing.

-Shannon Leisure Centre also run Indoor Climbing Wall Birthday Party’s for kids aged (remomended) 7 – 15yrs.
+Shannon Leisure Centre also run Indoor Climbing Wall Birthday Party’s for kids aged (recommended) 7 – 15yrs.
 For more details click the link (Currently not available due to COVID-19 restrictions)

 The Dance Studio at Shannon Leisure Centre is suitable for any small- to medium-sized groups.
 The studio has wall-to-wall, floor-to-ceiling mirrors and is ideal for all dance, aerobics and fitness classes.

 Dance Studio costs €25 per hour off peak & €30 peak.
 Please contact our reception for bookings.